-Test for ketones if your blood sugars are above 240mg/dL, or as directed by your health care provider.
-Ketones are a form of waste often produced in the bodies of people with type 1 diabetes when they are under stress (such as during an illness).
-Call your doctor if ketones are found in your urine.
-Depending on the degree of your illness, he or she may suggest that you go to the emergency room.
+- Test for ketones if you have type 1 diabetes and your sugar level is above 240mg/dL -- or if your doctor tells you to.
+Ketones are a form of waste that people with type 1 make when they’re under stress (like an illness).
+Call the doctor if you find ketones in your urine.
+Depending on how sick you are, they may suggest you go to the emergency room.

 - Check your temperature regularly.

-- Make sure you are drinking liquids if you are unable to keep down solid food.
-Drink one cup of liquid every hour while you are awake to prevent dehydration.
-If you are unable to hold down liquids, you may need to go to the emergency room or hospital.
+- Drink liquids if you can’t keep solid food down.
+Have one cup of liquid every hour while you’re awake to prevent dehydration.
+If you can’t hold down liquids, you may need to go to the emergency room or hospital.

-- Do not stop taking insulin, even if you are unable to eat solid foods.
-You may need to eat or drink something with sugar in some form so that your blood sugar doesn't drop too low.
-People with type 2 diabetes who are on oral medicines may need to stop taking their medication when sick.
-Check with your doctor if you are unsure of what to do.
+- Don’t stop taking insulin, even if you can’t eat solid food.
+You may need to eat or drink something with sugar so that your blood sugar doesn't drop too low.

-- If you need an over-the-counter drug to control symptoms such as cough and nasal congestion, ask your doctor or pharmacist for a list of sugar-free products that are available.
+- If you need an over-the-counter drug to control symptoms like cough and nasal congestion, ask your doctor or pharmacist for a list of sugar-free products.

 - 1/2 cup regular gelatin

 - 1/2 cup regular soft drink, like 7-up or Sprite

 - 1/3 cup apple juice

 For additional liquids to stay hydrated, choose calorie-free liquids like water, diet soda, or clear broth or bouillon.